-Shane Warne's Ball of the Century.
+Shane Warne's "ball of the century".
 Mike Gatting usually tucked into bad spin bowlers with the zeal he reserved for lunchtime buffets, and he can't have been too alarmed when a chubby, blond Australian leggie sidled up to bowl his first ball in an Ashes Test.
 It drifted lazily onto leg stump, then spat back a yard or two and clipped the top of off.
-The famous picture, of Ian Healy aahing and Gatting oohing, tells the story perfectly.
-Wisden noted that "never, perhaps, has one delivery cast so long a shadow over a game, or a series".
+The famous picture of Ian Healy aahing and Gatting oohing tells the story perfectly.
 Australia won the Test by 179 runs, after England's hopes of a draw were dealt a fatal blow when Graham Gooch was out handled the ball on the final afternoon, and they went on to win the series 4-1.
-It did more than that, though - it was the ball that made wrist-spin sexy again, and England never really got over it.
+It was the ball that made wristspin sexy again, and England never really got over it.

 A famous duel at Edgbaston, as Peter May and Colin Cowdrey (and their pads) came up against Sonny Ramadhin.
 Ramadhin had demolished England with 7 for 49 in the first innings, and with West Indies taking a lead of 288, there was much work to do if England were to save the game.
 May and Cowdrey did that and more with a monumental partnership of 411, then a Test record for the fourth wicket.
 They denied West Indies for nearly two whole days, their pads thrust forward time and again as a first line of defence.
 May was still there, unbeaten on 285 at the end, the highest score by an England captain until Graham Gooch's 333 in 1990, and Ramadhin bowled the most balls (588) in any first-class innings.
 His figures were an eye-watering 98-35-179-2.